Reading Blue Coat School: Changing times

 Blood Swept Lands and Seas of Red, a 2014 work of installation art placed in the moat of the Tower of London, England on 11 November 2014, specifically commemorating the centenary of the outbreak of World War I (28 July 1914).

 Jack Imeson, a former member of staff who left the School in 2006, was convicted of the sexual abuse of two former Blue Coat pupils in the early 1980s.

+Harvey McGough a former head of design and Technology who left the school in 2021 pleaded guilty of making indecent photographs of children and possession of prohibited images at Reading Crown Court (though there was no evidence of anyone being affected or involved from the school).
+He was employed at the school from 2008 until his resignation in March 2021.

+Fiona Carrier, a former private piano teacher, pleaded guilty at Oxford Magistrates Court to indecent Assault at her own house in the 1990s.
+She and a then-pupil of the school who was below the age of consent had touched each other’s private parts on a sofa at her home.

 Media location

 The school has been used as the location for a number of films, documentaries, and television programmes.